php-flasher/php-flasher.github.io/docs/framework/laravel.md

     | Global Filter Criteria
     |-----------------------------------------------------------------------
     | This option allows you to filter the notifications that are displayed
-    | by default all notifications are displayed, but you can filter
+    | in your Laravel application.
+By default, all notifications are displayed,
+    | but you can use this option to limit the number of notifications or
+    | filter them by type.
+    |
+    | For example, to limit the number of notifications to 5, you can set
+    | the 'limit' field to 5:
+    |     'limit' => 5,
+    |
+    | To filter the notifications by type, you can specify an array of
-    | them, for example to only display errors.
+    | types that you want to display.
+For example, to only display
+    | error notifications, you can set the 'types' field to ['error']:
+    |     'types' => ['error'],
+    |
+    | You can also combine multiple criteria by specifying multiple fields.
+    | For example, to display up to 5 error notifications, you can set
+    | the 'limit' and 'types' fields like this:
+    |     'limit' => 5,
+    |     'types' => ['error'],
     */
     'filter_criteria' => [
         'limit' => 5, // Limit the number of notifications to display ],

 ];
 ```